-If you are aged between 16 and 25, or over 25 and in full-time study, you’re eligible for a 16-25 railcard.
+- If you are aged between 16 and 25, or over 25 and in full-time study, you’re eligible for a 16-25 railcard.
 The railcard will give you 1/3 off Standard Anytime, Off-Peak, Standard Advanced and First Class Advanced rail fares in the UK.
-The railcard costs £30 a year or £70 for 3 years and can be bought online, at a train station or by phone.
+The railcard costs £30 a year or £70 for 3 years.

-If you are aged 26-30 the National Rail 26-30 Railcard will save you 1/3 on journeys across Britain for just £30 a year.
-It is the first digital-only Railcard and it’s available to buy online and download to the Railcard app on a smartphone.
-Once downloaded you can then start travelling (and saving) straight away.
+- If you are aged 26-30 the National Rail 26-30 Railcard will save you 1/3 on journeys across Britain for just £30 a year.

 The Trainsplit website will do all the work for you, showing any available split tickets on your journey so you can save on your fare – plus there is no booking fee.
-Visit the University of Brighton Trainsplit website, watch the video for more info on how split ticketing works and download the Trainsplit app using your university email address.
+Visit the University of Brighton Trainsplit website for more info on how split ticketing works and download the Trainsplit app using your university email address.